 Overview: We are specifically involved in surveillance/prevalence of AMR in zoonotic pathogens and the mechanisms of resistance with the view to understanding what is required in a new drug.

-Where are you looking: We are looking at natural products and environmental organisms.
+Where are you looking for antibiotics: We are looking at natural products and environmental organisms.

 Expertise required: Experts in chemical structure of compounds.